 DAY 6, Tue.
 May 1.
 This morning we drive about 4 1/2 hours to Walvis Bay and check into the Pelican Bay Hotel about lunch time.
 We relax, have lunch, and then when the light gets good we'll photograph around the lagoon to capture flocks of flamingos, pelicans, and other water birds.
+You also have the option of doing a flight over the dunes if weather permits.
 Dinner will be a la carte at "The Raft" restaurant opposite of the hotel.
 Overnight Pelican Bay Hotel (B, L, D)

 DAY 8, Thur.
 May 3.
-After breakfast we transfer to the airport for our flight to Johannesburg.
 We will be met and transferred to domestic departures for a flight to Skukuza where we will then we driven to our bush lodge at Sabi Sabi.
 Overnight Sabi Sabi Bush Lodge - suites (B, L, D)

 DAYS 9 - 13, Fri. - Tue.
 May 4 - 8.
 For these five days you will be able to get close to the most exciting animals on the planet.
 You will see many types of environments from stands of trees to grassland to riverine, and these natural South African habitats add to the artistry of the images you'll capture.
 We leave every morning before sunrise to take advantage of the magical light of a low angled sun, and we return in late morning.
 In the afternoon, after tea time, we set out again when the sun beautifully illuminates the land.
 Southern Africa has far fewer tourists than the East African destinations of Kenya and Tanzania, and you won't find the same kind of competition here in positioning the vehicle for optimum shooting.
 This is truly wildlife photography at its best.
 Overnight Sabi Sabi Bush Lodge - suites (B, L, D)